 If your goods fall under the jurisdiction of the Commerce Department, which most products do, you must determine if your export requires authorization from the Bureau of Industry and Security (BIS, part of the Commerce Department).
 To do so you need to answer the following questions:

 - What is the Export Control Classification Number (ECCN) of the item?

 - Where is it going?

 - Who is the end user?

 - What is the end use?

 To determine jurisdiction, you must know how to determine the correct classification of your item, also known as the Export Control Classification Number (ECCN).
 There are three ways to classify your products for export controls: You can self-classify your products, submit a SNAP-R request for a ruling, or rely on the product vendor to provide the information.
-You can learn about that process in our article, 3 Ways to Classify Your Products for Export Controls.
+You can learn about that process in our article, Export Codes; ECCN vs. HS, HTS and Schedule B.

 By classifying your product correctly, you’ll be protecting yourself from severe fines, penalties and even jail time.